 Stage 2 involved addressing many of the quick wins and some of the more substantial gaps, developing the framework content, making it available online and undertaking user-testing with industry representatives to ensure its appropriateness and usability.
 The framework, titled Cycling network guidance - planning and design (CNG) was officially launched in July 2016.
 The framework provides comprehensive guidance and / or links to appropriate sources.
-The content will be updated by the Transport Agency, including addressing some of the remaining gaps over time (ViaStrada have already been working on some of these for the Transport Agency in 2017-18).

 At the IPENZ Transportation Group Conference in March 2016, Megan Fowler presented a paper on the CNG project.
 At the end of the conference, Megan was awarded 'best oral presentation - people's choice award' for this presentation.
 The paper and presentation are available for download from this page.

 The content continues to be updated by the Transport Agency, including addressing some of the remaining gaps.
 ViaStrada has led the ongoing programme of tasks for the Agency to update existing and add new CNG content.